projectatomic/rpmdistro-gitoverlay/doc/reworking-fedora-releng.md

 Release engineering ⇆ "QA" ⇆ development
 ---

 People who are doing "QA" must have the ability to change how release engineering works.
-Similarly, a lot of developers understand their pain points and are in a very good position to change release engineering to fix issues.
-Similarly, it makes no sense for someone to do release engineering but *not* interact with testing systems (and development).
+A lot of developers understand their pain points and are in a very good position to change release engineering to fix issues.
+And it makes no sense for someone to do release engineering but *not* interact with testing systems (and development).

-Rotate people among focus on these roles, and blur the systems as much as possible.
+*Rotate people* among focus on these roles, and blur the systems as much as possible.

-Specifically in Fedora, it makes *no sense* to generate a "compose" and have it just sit there if it's known broken in a fundamental way.
+Specifically in Fedora where "release engineering" makes sure the "compose" is generated, and "QA" tests it.
+And it just sits there if it's known broken in a fundamental way.
 There must be a *reaction* to tests failing on it.
 A simple strawman is to have e.g. `compose/raw` and `compose/smoketested` etc. Like what Bodhi does with `updates` and `updates-testing`.

 Another example of a "reaction" to a test failure of course is to *revert* the broken change.
 That leads to: